 The Duchy’s farmed estate is the single largest source of greenhouse gas emissions.
 Reducing emissions in agriculture is very difficult, but there is significant scope for reducing emissions and increasing the amount of carbon sequestered in the soil and nature on farms.
 Restoring degraded peatland on Dartmoor and Bodmin Moor will reduce emissions associated with past drainage and damage, while also bringing about wider benefits to nature, flood management and water supply.

 Across all the Duchy’s assets, including financial investments and the marine estate, and activities, we will integrate greenhouse gases into our thinking.
+We are committed to providing our staff with the knowledge and support to deliver this goal, for example through Carbon Literacy training.
 By taking a holistic view and supporting staff, tenants and suppliers in this task, we will achieve our vision of sustainable stewardship, for communities, enterprise and nature.